Green-Software-Foundation/awesome-green-software/readme.md

 - [ecoCode mobile](https://github.com/green-code-initiative/ecocode-mobile) A SonarQube plugin to highlight code structures that may have a negative ecological impact.
 - [PowDroid](https://gitlab.com/powdroid/powdroid-cli) A lightweight CLI tool for measuring energy consumption at runtime (based on batterystats)
+- [Greenspector](https://greenspector.com/) : a set of tools to run measurements on real devices and assess the environmental impacts.

 ### iOS
 - [ecoCode iOS](https://github.com/green-code-initiative/ecoCode-ios) A SonarQube plugin to highlight code structures that may have a negative ecological impact.
+- [Greenspector](https://greenspector.com/) : a set of tools to run measurements on real devices and assess the environmental impacts.

 #### Linux